opensource521/react-gin/README.md

   - Run e2e tests

     - Start backend and frontend
-    - Open the cypress window
+    - Run `npm run cypress:run` to start cypress app.
+Cypress window will open.

-      ```
-      npm run cypress:run   # open the cypress window
-      ```

-    - Start tests by clicking a test file
+    - Start tests by clicking a test file or clicking on `Run` button.

 ## Current progress